MicrosoftDocs/learn/learn-pr/azure/improve-sign-in-security-authenticator/includes/4-learning-content.md

 ### Perform MFA as a test user

 Before users can get the prompt to set up Microsoft Authenticator, they need to perform MFA as they do normally.
-For remote employees in your company, they will need to sign in by using their currently preferred authentication methods: username and password with either an SMS message or voice call to complete MFA.
+For remote employees in your company, they'll need to sign in by using their currently preferred authentication methods: username and password with either an SMS message or voice call to complete MFA.
 After they perform MFA, they'll get nudged to set up Microsoft Authenticator.